Lipids are fat-like molecules that circulate in your bloodstream. They can also be found in cells and tissue throughout your body.

-Moderate levels of cholesterol in your body are okay.
-High levels of lipids, a condition known as hyperlipidemia, or dyslipidemia, raise your risk of heart disease.
+Moderate levels of cholesterol in your body are fine.
+High levels of lipids, a condition known as hyperlipidemia, or dyslipidemia, raise your risk for heart disease.

 The two main types of cholesterol are low-density lipoproteins (LDL) and high-density lipoproteins (HDL).

 LDL is considered the “bad” cholesterol because it can form a waxy deposit called plaque in your arteries.